14all-agency/shopify-llms-txt-directory/https-openroadsupplycompany-com.md

     Availability: Not Available
     Image: https://cdn.shopify.com/s/files/1/0689/2489/9409/files/IMG_7290.png?v=1764258654
     Price: $39.99 USD
 - [Sprinter Cowl Light Mounting Bracket (Set of 2)](https://openroadsupplycompany.com/products/sprinter-cowl-light-mounting-bracket-set-of-2): Securely mount auxiliary lights to your Sprinter cowl with these coated stainless steel brackets, utilizing factory mounting points for a direct, no drill installation. - FREE shipping to the lower 48 states.
-Key Features: Coated stainless steel construction Fits Sprinter cowl (No drilling necessary) Slotted mounting holes for alignment Mounting hardware included Description: This kit includes two coated stainless steel mounting brackets designed for installing auxiliary lights on the Sprinter cowl.
+Key Features: Fits 2019+ Mercedes Sprinter models Coated stainless steel construction Fits Sprinter cowl (No drilling necessary) Slotted mounting holes for alignment Mounting hardware included Description: This kit includes two coated stainless steel mounting brackets designed for installing auxiliary lights on the Sprinter cowl.
 Each bracket is built from high strength stainless steel that resists bending, denting, and is finished with a durable protective coating for long term use.
 The brackets install using factory mounting points with absolutely no drilling required.
 Slotted mounting holes allow for easy alignment, and all necessary bolts and screws are included.
-  Updated: 2025-12-18T20:36:26Z
+  Updated: 2025-12-19T16:24:56Z
   Vendor: Tec Vanlife USA
   Product Type:
   Availability: Available